-Our executive officers, their ages as of January 2, 2011, and their principal positions with us are set forth below.
+Our executive officers, their ages as of January 1, 2012, and their principal positions with us are set forth below.
 Executive officers serve at the pleasure of the Board of Directors.

 Name Age Principal Position(s)

-Daniel T. Hendrix 56 President and Chief Executive Officer
+Daniel T. Hendrix 57 President and Chief Executive Officer

-Robert A. Coombs 52 Senior Vice President
+Robert A. Coombs 53 Senior Vice President

-Patrick C. Lynch 41 Senior Vice President and Chief Financial Officer
+Patrick C. Lynch 42 Senior Vice President and Chief Financial Officer

-Lindsey K. Parnell 53 Senior Vice President
+Lindsey K. Parnell 54 Senior Vice President

-John R. Wells 49 Senior Vice President
+John R. Wells 50 Senior Vice President

-Raymond S. Willoch 52 Senior Vice President-Administration, General
+Raymond S. Willoch 53 Senior Vice President-Administration, General

 Counsel and Secretary

-Maria C. Davlantes 42 Chief Marketing Officer
+Maria C. Davlantes 43 Chief Marketing Officer

 Mr. Hendrix joined us in 1983 after having worked previously for a national accounting firm.
 He was promoted to Treasurer in 1984, Chief Financial Officer in 1985, Vice President-Finance in 1986, Senior Vice President in October 1995, Executive Vice President in October 2000, and President and Chief Executive Officer in July 2001.
 He was elected to the Board in October 1996 and has served on the Executive Committee of the Board since July 2001.
+In October 2011, Mr. Hendrix was elected as Chairman of the Board of Directors.

 Mr. Coombs originally worked for us from 1988 to 1993 as a marketing manager for our Heuga carpet tile operations in the United Kingdom and later for all of our European floorcovering operations.
 In 1996, Mr. Coombs returned to us as Managing Director of our Australian operations.
 He was promoted in 1998 to Vice President-Sales and Marketing, Asia-Pacific, with responsibility for Australian operations and sales and marketing in Asia, which was followed by a promotion to Senior Vice President, Asia-Pacific.
 He was promoted to Senior Vice President, European Sales, in May 1999 and Senior Vice President, European Sales and Marketing, in April 2000.
 In February 2001, he was promoted to President and Chief Executive Officer of Interface Overseas Holdings, Inc. with responsibility for all of our floorcoverings operations in both Europe and the Asia-Pacific region, and he became a Vice President of Interface.
-In September 2002, Mr. Coombs relocated back to Australia, retaining responsibility for our floorcovering operations in the Asia-Pacific region while Mr. Parnell (see below) assumed responsibility for floorcovering operations in Europe.
+In September 2002, Mr. Coombs relocated back to Australia, retaining responsibility for floorcovering operations in the Asia-Pacific region while Mr. Parnell (see below) assumed responsibility for floorcovering operations in Europe.
 Mr. Coombs was promoted to Senior Vice President of Interface in July 2008.